Skip to main content

 Cleanup

-Always disconnect and release resources when done:
+Always tear down the session and release native resources when you’re done:

 client.release()